Best cars for older drivers

 A car which has good lumbar support and plenty of legroom can make all the difference on longer journeys, and so if you have any trouble sitting for long periods then you might find these models a blessing.

 Heated seats can also make a world of difference for your back and hips if you find your joints stiffen up in the car.
-While not a replacement for taking regular rest breaks, the cars below feature extendable seat cushions, comfortable and supportive seats and dual-zone climate control, all designed to improve control whilst driving and could help you enjoy longer trips behind the wheel:
+While not a replacement for taking regular rest breaks, the cars below feature extendable seat cushions, comfortable and supportive seats and dual-zone climate control:

 - Vauxhall Astra